HomeEuropean ToursItaly ToursItaly Guide

 Orvieto in Umbria, Italy

-The cuisine of Umbria captures simple but elegant flavors that adhere to the strict calendar of seasonal ingredients that you can find during your Italian food tour.
-Olive groves and flocks of sheep overtake the hills of Italy’s only region that does not touch the sea or border of another country.
-The mountainous heart of Umbria abounds with medieval towns and castles that have been untouched by time and are bursting with gastronomic traditions where dishes have been handed down through generations and pay homage to heritage in kitchens that you can explore and experience.
+Olive groves and flocks of sheep overtake the hills of Italy’s only region that does not border the sea or another country.
+The mountainous heart of Umbria abounds with medieval towns and castles that have been untouched by time and burst with gastronomic traditions.
+Recipes have been handed down through generations and pay homage to the region’s heritage.

 Overview